 Templeton’s investment philosophy was simple.
 Buy superior stocks at cheap price points of “maximum pessimism.”

-As Templeton noted in a Forbes interview in 1995:
+One of the best Templeton quotes is from a Forbes interview in 1995:

 People are always asking me where the outlook is good, but that’s the wrong question.
 The right question is “Where is the outlook most miserable?”

 In other words, the rational optimist seeks situations with outsized upside potential and lower downside risk.
-Today, he might be looking at China and other emerging markets.
+Today, he might be looking at emerging markets, Asia, Europe or Latin America, U.S. small-cap stocks, or commodities.

-Join the Cabot Explorer today to find out.
+Join the Cabot Explorer today to find out this idea and to profit throughout 2025.